How to encourage employees to take annual leave

 Employees taking annual leave is good for business as well as the individual.
 Of those that don’t use up their holiday allowance 42% subsequently pull a sickie from work in order to rest.

-Founder and Managing Director of HR consultancy HR Revolution, Wendy Read says:
+Founder and Managing Director of HR consultancy HR Revolution, Wendy Read advises:

-“taking a break, especially a good chunk of time for a holiday, is extremely important for self-preservation but also enhances and refreshes your approach to things.
-Often I see my team return from a holiday refreshed, energised and reengaged ready to get stuck back in and help the team.
+I often see my team return from a holiday refreshed, energised and re-engaged - ready to get stuck back in & help the team.
 It’s a super-positive way of working and should always be encouraged.”

 So it’s apparent that the holiday allowance is needed and therefore business owners need to do what they can to encourage employees to take annual leave and reduce the amount of employees with holiday remaining at the end of the year.

-Here are 6 ways that you can encourage your employees to take the holiday that is owed to them.
+6 ways you can encourage your employees to take their holiday:

 By setting out a clear policy and making holiday easy to book, business owners can set a precedent that taking holiday from work is encouraged.

-There is a reason that employees are given an annual leave allowance and it is important that business owners are seen as supporting their staff in their need for holiday.
+There's a reason that employees are given an annual leave allowance & it's important that SMEs support their people in taking their well-earned holiday.